 This practical, hands-on course introduces learning theories and models (ADDIE) that support the development of learning modules and enables you to apply these principles to support the professional development and training needs of your organization.

 By the end of this course, you will be able to apply learning theories and instructional design models to design, develop, and evaluate effective instruction.

 Identify key instructional theories and instructional design models.

 Articulate performance objectives based on needs assessment and task analysis.

 Design instruction using instructional strategies and methods that support the delivery of the performance objectives.

-Assess the effectiveness of the instruction in meeting the objectives.
+Evaluate the effectiveness of the instruction in meeting the performance objectives.

 Online learning is when course delivery, and all associated learning activities, take place via the internet.
 For online learning tips, system requirements and differences between delivery styles, please visit our online learning webpages.

 Using mobile devices in online courses

 If you are planning on accessing your online courses using a mobile device such as a tablet or a smartphone, please note that not all required course features will be accessible with these devices.
 To fully function in your online courses, you will need to have access to a computer running Windows or MacOS.